Firmament-Autopilot/FMT-DOCS/docs/simulation/SIL.md

 Copyright (c) 2003-2022 Fabrice Bellard and the QEMU Project developers
 ```

-Change cwd to QEMU target and do the compilation.
+Change current work folder to QEMU BSP folder and do the compilation.
 ```
 cd FMT-Firmware/target/qemu/qemu-vexpress-a9
 scons -j4